jootse84/jootse84.github.io/_posts/2017-01-31-building-a-twitter-bot-with-basic-python.md

 Then, we have to create a new application by visiting our [Twitter developer page](https://apps.twitter.com/).
 Notice that you must add your mobile phone to your Twitter profile to be able to create the application.

-The steps are pretty simple and straightforward: click the button "Create a new app", fill and confirm the form with the information about your app, click on "manage keys and access tokens" under *Application Settings* section, and finally click the button "Create my access token".
+The steps are pretty simple and straightforward: click on the "Create a new app" button, fill and confirm the form with the information about your app, click on the "manage keys and access tokens" link under *Application Settings* section, and finally click on the "Create my access token" button.

 # Time to code